 Vulnerabilities in Legacy Systems

-One of the major challenges in securing vehicle tracking systems is addressing vulnerabilities in legacy systems that may not have robust cybersecurity measures in place.
+One of the major challenges in securing vehicle tracking systems is addressing vulnerabilities in legacy systems.
+These systems may not have robust cybersecurity measures in place.
 Outdated software, lack of encryption, and insecure communication protocols can make these systems susceptible to attacks.
 If hackers can easily bypass these security measures, they could stroll right into the system and wreak havoc without breaking a sweat.

 Integration with Third-Party Applications